gabtoschi/gabtoschi.github.io/content/en/blog/review/halls-of-torment-early-access.md

 thumbnail: "/img/reviews/halls-of-torment-early-access/thumbnail.jpg"
 ---

-Although I always say that mechanics and rules are the most important part of games to me — and it's true, **I never forget the power of well-done aesthetics**.
-Sometimes, I can see a title that I probably would love to play, but because of the visuals or the story not being exactly my cup of tea.
+Although I always say that mechanics and rules are the most important part of games to me (and it's true), **I never forget the power of well-done aesthetics**.
+Sometimes, I can see a title that I probably would love to play, but I don't because of the visuals or the story not being exactly my cup of tea.
 Fortunately, there are also moments that I can jump over my preconceptions and try something really new to me, and this was the case of **Halls of Torment**.

 ![Halls of Torment](/img/reviews/halls-of-torment-early-access/boss.jpg)